typhoonworks/lotus/guides/getting-started.md

 ## Working with Multiple Data Repositories

+Lotus supports PostgreSQL, MySQL, and SQLite databases.
 If you have configured multiple data repositories, you can execute queries against specific databases:

 ```elixir
 # Execute against a specific repository by name